Which Trump official has coronavirus now? This reporter always seems to know first.

 “I’m not going to bother going to a clinic next time I think I may have Covid,” Wall Street Journal reporter Michael Bender quipped on Twitter.
 “I’m just going to have [Jacobs] tell me if I’m positive or not.
 One helluva run you’re on, JJ.”

-Jacobs, an Iowa native, came to Bloomberg as a senior political reporter in March 2016 after 12 years at the Des Moines Register, where she was the chief politics reporter and had covered the Iowa Senate and Hillary Clinton’s 2008 presidential campaign.
+Jacobs, an Iowa native, came to Bloomberg News as a senior political reporter in March 2016 after 12 years at the Des Moines Register, where she was the chief politics reporter and had covered the Iowa Senate and Hillary Clinton’s 2008 presidential campaign.
 Trump has alternatively referred to Jacobs unfavorably — “she is the worst,” he said in 2015 — and fondly.
-“You know how much I liked her when I first met her, then she started to kill me,” Trump said during a 2018 sit-down with Jacobs and other Bloomberg reporters, in which he called her “my Jennifer.”
-After she joined Bloomberg, she had been viewed as one of “Trump’s favored reporter[s],” one who is deeply sourced with Trump world.
+“You know how much I liked her when I first met her, then she started to kill me,” Trump said during a 2018 sit-down with Jacobs and other Bloomberg News reporters, in which he called her “my Jennifer.”
+After she joined Bloomberg News, she had been viewed as one of “Trump’s favored reporter[s],” one who is deeply sourced with Trump world.

-“He’s been mad at me on and off,” Jacobs told her hometown Quad City-Times in 2019.
+“He’s been mad at me on and off,” Jacobs told her hometown Quad-City Times in 2019.
 “He’ll be critical of some of my reporting and freeze me out for a period of time.
 There’s this zigzag, yo-yo effect, where I’m never sure if he’s happy to see me or mad.
 He can get very sensitive, very thin-skinned.”

-She made headlines in February after the Trump campaign kicked her out of an Iowa event, in light of Bloomberg’s editorial decision to not investigate Michael Bloomberg or his Democratic rivals during the 2020 campaign.
+She made headlines in February after the Trump campaign kicked her out of an Iowa event, in light of Bloomberg News’s editorial decision to not investigate founder Mike Bloomberg or his Democratic rivals during the 2020 campaign.

 During her time on the beat, Jacobs has broken news about job comings and goings, who attended certain high-level meetings and policy debates.